deliciouslytyped/nix-winnix/Readme.md

 Usage: `nix-build shell.nix; ./result/bin/mounter`

-We provide no guarantees about any binaries references in the scripts.
+We provide no guarantees about any binaries referenced in the scripts.

 Help wanted:
   - a safe way to do the writable overlay mounts without root